brentvatne/brentvatne.github.io/_posts/2014-08-20-deploy-sails-to-heroku.markdown

 - Add the RedisToGo free add-on to the Heroku app: `heroku addons:add redistogo`

-- Install the `connect-redis` npm module: `npm install connect-redis@1.4.5 --save-exact`.
+- Install the `connect-redis` npm module: `npm install connect-redis@1.4.5 --save-`.
 We specified the version here explicitly because 2.0.0 doesn't seem to work with the current version of Sails.

+- Open `package.json` and change `"connect-redis": "^1.4.5",` to `"connect-redis": "1.4.5"` (just remove the `^`).

 - Run `heroku config` again and this time we need to pull some information out of the `REDISTOGO_URL` environment variable.
 We need to set various other variables on Heroku from pieces of this one.